gwsystems/sledge-serverless-framework/libsledge/README.md

 `module init` then calls `module.abi.initialize_table`, which populates the indirect function table with the actual functions.
 This is performed once during module initialization because this table does not actually vary between instances of a module.

-When compiling the \*.so module, function imports were already translated into ELF symbols.
-There is thus no per instance imports and symbol mismatches result in link-time errors. **TODO: Is this at `dlopen` or when called for the first time**

 # SLEdge \*.so Module Instantiation